-The community in a church is one aspect of God.
+The community in church is one aspect of God.
 It teaches us and our members that God can be a friend to us.
-When we look back at this season, we want our youth to remember how they were stuck at home and yet there were people who still showed concern for them.
-Youth are also seeking for a group of people they can belong to, and it is our job to create a safe place where they can be themselves yet grow to become more like Christ.
+Youths are also seeking for a group of people they can belong to.
+As leaders, it is our job to create a safe place where they can be themselves and grow to become more like Christ.

 Community is created by God